From Who They Are to How They Act: Behavioral Traits in Generative Agent-Based Models of Social Media: Introduction

 \begin{itemize} \item[\textbf{RQ1:}] \emph{How do behavioral traits influence the emergence of heterogeneous agent behaviors?} \item[\textbf{RQ2:}] \emph{How do behavioral traits affect content propagation?} \item[\textbf{RQ3:}] \emph{How do behavioral traits affect agents' network centrality?} \item[\textbf{RQ4:}] \emph{How well do behavioral traits reproduce real-world social networks?} \end{itemize}

-We extend an existing GABM framework \cite{orlando2025can} to incorporate the above-mentioned behavioral traits alongside identity profiles.
-Through large-scale simulations involving 980 agents and systematic comparisons against identity-only and psychometric personality baselines, we demonstrate that behavioral traits are essential for reproducing realistic social media dynamics.
+We extend an existing GABM framework \cite{orlando2026validating} to incorporate the above-mentioned behavioral traits alongside identity profiles. {Through large-scale simulations involving 980 agents, we investigate whether identity-only and personality descriptors from the OCEAN model can induce behavioral differentiation in generative agents.

-Our results show that behavioral traits \textit{(i)} prevent behavioral homogeneity by sustaining heterogeneous, profile-consistent participation patterns; \textit{(ii)} enable content propagation cascades through the interplay of amplification-oriented profiles (Content Amplifiers and Occasional Sharers); \textit{(iii)} shape distinct structural roles in emergent networks, with amplification-oriented agents dominating re-sharing networks and interaction-oriented agents (Interactive Enthusiasts, Occasional Engagers) leading engagement networks; and \textit{(iv)} successfully reproduce network structures observed in real-world social media when grounded in empirical data.
-These findings establish that modeling \textit{how agents act}—not only \textit{who they are}—is essential for advancing GABM as a tool for studying social media phenomena.
-To ensure transparency and reproducibility, we publicly release our code\footnote{\url{https://github.com/PRAISELab-PicusLab/LLM-Agents-withBehavioralTraits-Simulation-Framework}}.
+Our results demonstrate that behavioral traits are essential for reproducing realistic social media dynamics:} \textit{(i)} they prevent behavioral homogeneity by sustaining heterogeneous, profile-consistent participation patterns; \textit{(ii)} enable content propagation cascades through the interplay of amplification-oriented profiles (Content Amplifiers and Occasional Sharers); \textit{(iii)} shape distinct structural roles in emergent networks, with amplification-oriented agents dominating re-sharing networks and interaction-oriented agents (Interactive Enthusiasts, Occasional Engagers) leading interaction networks; and \textit{(iv)} successfully reproduce network structures observed in real-world social media when grounded in empirical data.
+These findings establish that modeling \textit{how agents act}—not only \textit{who they are}—is essential for advancing GABM as a tool for studying social media phenomena. {To ensure transparency and reproducibility, we publicly release our code\footnote{{\url{https://github.com/PRAISELab-PicusLab/LLM-Agents-withBehavioralTraits-Simulation-Framework}}}.}